October 20, 2022

 How do you reduce the cost per delivery?
 You search for ways to deliver more in a shorter amount of time, with fewer driver resources.

 Fleet management solutions, being a part of larger transportation management software, are built to use your every vehicle asset to the max.
-By matching vehicle specifications to cargo requirements, the smart system will make sure no vehicle space is wasted.
+By matching vehicle specifications to cargo requirements, the smart mobility system will make sure no vehicle space is wasted.

 First, all truck and road restrictions are considered.
 Then, the load is assigned to respective vehicles and drivers.
 Then, each route is planned in a way that requires the least fuel and driver time.
 The result: you get closer and closer to providing free delivery.